FameZeeshan/pdf-highlighter-app/README.md

 # Project Name: PDF Annotation and Navigation Tool

+<h2>Project Name: PDF Annotation and Navigation Tool</h2>

-Project Description: Developed a web-based tool for annotating and navigating PDF documents.
+<h3>Project Description: Developed a web-based tool for annotating and navigating PDF documents.
 The application allows users to highlight specific text in a PDF, displaying bounding boxes around the selected content.
 Implemented features for seamless navigation through pages.
 Technologies used include React.js and the react-pdf library.
 This project demonstrates proficiency in front-end development, user interface design, and PDF manipulation.
+This project is designed to best fit on Desktop only.</h3>

 # Getting Started with Create React App